NathanLawrence/hacks_hackers_django/README.md

 		Successfully installed django
 		Cleaning up...

-If you were starting a new Django project from scratch, there are several other commands would run to set up the project's directory with default files and settings.
+If you were starting a new Django project from scratch, you would have to run several other commands to set up the project's directory with default files and settings.
 That's all really well documented [here](https://docs.djangoproject.com/en/1.8/intro/tutorial01/#creating-a-project), but if you are just cloning/forking this repo, you can skip all of that.

 Note that we're using SQLite for our database, which is Django's default, so nothing to change there.

 The Model Layer
 ---------------

-By using Django's object-relational mapper, we can define the structure of our app's data in one place, instead of having it defined in both SQL and Python, with the possibility of conflicts.
+By using Django's object-relational mapper, we can define the structure of our app's data in one place, instead of defining in both SQL and Python, with the possibility of conflicts.

 First, let's establish some basic requirements for our app: